Access free money for college with LGBTQ+ scholarships

-Scholarships for LGBTQ+ Graduate Students
+Scholarships for LGBTQ+ graduate students

 - Malyon Smith Scholarship Research Award: This fund annually awards up to $1,000 to selected graduate students in psychology to advance research on sexual orientation and gender identity (SOGI).

-- ROMBA Fellowship: This joint effort between prominent business school programs and Reaching Out seeks to develop the LGBT+ and active ally business leaders of tomorrow.
+- ROMBA Fellowship: This joint effort between prominent business school programs and Reaching Out seeks to develop the LGBTQ+ and active ally business leaders of tomorrow.
 Each fellow receives a minimum $20,000 scholarship and access to exclusive leadership programming, including a retreat.

-Where to Find Scholarships for LGBTQ+ Students
+Where to find scholarships for LGBTQ+ students

 The Human Rights Campaign Scholarship Database is another great starting point for LGBTQ+ students and their allies.
 Undergraduate and graduate students can use this resource to maximize their scholarships and grants.